A Step to Decouple Optimization in 3DGS: Methodology

 \subsection{Gradient Decoupling: Decoupled Attribute Regularization}

 We view attribute regularization as an essential component of optimization.
-In efficient 3DGS and related tasks, the widely-used opacity L1 regularization exemplifies this idea, analogous to weight regularization in DNNs, though with a different role.
-As discussed in Sec.\ref{sec::pre}, our understanding of how regularization effectively constrain each primitive remains limited.
-Implicit updates may further exaggerate the effect of regularization: when ${\lambda \nabla \mathcal{R}(\theta)}/{N_v}$ in Eq.\ref{meth::undisentangled_mom} approaches or exceeds ${\nabla \ell(\theta)}/{N_{I}}$, the regularization term continues to influence the optimization via the adaptive gradient or implicit updates.
-The coupling of photometric and regularization losses in Eq.\ref{meth::undisentangled_mom} therefore raises a natural question: \emph{is the current regularization over- or under-effective?}
+In efficient 3DGS and related tasks, the widely used opacity L1 regularization exemplifies this idea, analogous to weight regularization in DNNs, though with a different role.
+As discussed in Sec.~\ref{sec::pre}, our understanding of how regularization constrains individual primitives remains limited.
+Implicit updates may further magnify the effect of regularization: when the magnitude of ${\lambda \nabla \mathcal{R}(\theta)}/{N_v}$ in Eq.~\ref{meth::undisentangled_mom} approaches or exceeds that of ${\nabla \ell(\theta)}/{N_{I}}$, the regularization term continues to influence the optimization via the adaptive gradient or implicit updates.
+The coupling between photometric and regularization losses in Eq.~\ref{meth::undisentangled_mom} therefore raises a natural question: \emph{is the current regularization over- or under-effective?}

-First, we return to the factors actually govern the effect of the current attribute regularization loss (L1 loss with the gradient coupling).
-The role of the hyperparameter serves to maintain stability between losses, ensuring that the regularization remains relatively small at critical moments without interfering with the photometric loss.
-Relevant results are presented in Appendix Sec.\ref{sec::hyperparameter}.
-Regarding the modulation by the moment, the regularization is activated when ${\lambda \nabla \mathcal{R}(\theta)}/{N_v}$ takes the majority or the moment is rescaled during synchronous optimization in Adam or reset in 3DGS-MCMC.
+First, we revisit the factors that actually govern the effect of the current attribute regularization loss, \emph{i.e.}, L1 loss under gradient coupling.
+The hyperparameters maintain the balance between different loss terms, ensuring that the regularization remains relatively small during sensitive optimization stages without interfering with the photometric loss.
+Relevant results are presented in Appendix Sec.~\ref{sec::hyperparameter}.
+Regarding the modulation by optimizer moments, the regularization is activated when ${\lambda \nabla \mathcal{R}(\theta)}/{N_v}$ becomes dominant or when the moment is rescaled during synchronous optimization in Adam or reset in 3DGS-MCMC.